behance/network_api_php/README.md

 Behance Network API / PHP (5.3+)
 ================================

-Basic implementation to access User, Project and Work in Progress data
+Basic implementation to access User, Project, Work in Progress and Collection data

 See [http://be.net/dev](http://be.net/dev) for more information and documentation.